General Hunting Regulations

 To take is defined as all operations during, immediately preparatory and immediately subsequent to an attempt, whether successful or not, to capture, kill, pursue, hunt or otherwise harm or reduce to possession any fisheries resource or wildlife resource.

 For most species, hunting seasons are set to open on the same day of the week every year and at the same general time.
-For example, rabbit season opens every year on the Saturday before Thanksgiving and ends on the last day of February.
+For example, rabbit season opens every year on the Monday on or nearest October 15th and ends on the last day of February.
 Changes in season dates that are a result of newly adopted regulations will appear in red ink.
 However, most seasonal dates that are different from last year are the result of the annual shift of days in each year’s calendar.

 - Lawful seasons and bag limits for each species apply beginning with the first day of the listed season and continuing through the last day of the listed season, including Sundays for private lands, with Sunday hunting restrictions listed in the next paragraph.